-Section 25 of the VRS Act prevents a victim from claiming if:
+Section 25 of the VRS Act prevents a victim from claiming anything (including counselling, financial assistance or a recognition payment) if:

 - (a) The act of violence was committed when the victim was serving a prison sentence (this does not include being on remand or serving time for fine defaults).
+There are two exceptions to this rule: 1) If the person is serving a sentence of imprisonment in a Youth Justice Centre or 2) the person is sentenced to a control order in an adult prison.
 Sentenced prisoners may be able to claim compensation in special circumstances (for example, a serious and permanent injury); - (b) The act of violence was committed while the victim was engaged in behaviour constituting any criminal offence; - (c) The injury arose in the course of a motor vehicle accident; or - (d) The victim has already received, or is claiming, compensation through the court which convicted the offender (Part 6 of the VRS Act allows the court to order the offender to pay compensation directly).